maxdesanta/geobeep/README.md

-# gobeap
+# GeoBeep

-A new Flutter project.
+A location-based alarm application built with Flutter that helps commuters get notified when they approach their destination station.

 ## Getting Started